Revvitapps/difiore-site-next/migration-notes/resend-dns-and-verification.md

 - Lower DNS TTL at GoDaddy ~24 hours before the cutover if possible.
 - Re-point only the A/AAAA (and `www` CNAME) records to Vercel when ready; do **not** remove MX/TXT records for email or Resend.
-- After DNS cutover, visit `/robots.txt` and `/sitemap.xml` to ensure the new files are live.
+- Run `npm run sitemap` and deploy so `sitemap.xml` is generated, then after DNS cutover visit `/robots.txt` and `/sitemap.xml` to ensure the new files are live.
 - Trigger a test submission from the estimator form to confirm Resend delivers to the inbox listed in `ESTIMATOR_NOTIFICATION_TO`.